micahn/elephant/README.md

 Please ensure your code follows Go best practices and includes appropriate documentation.

-## Current Status

-⚠️ **Work in Progress**: This project is in active development and the API may change.
-Use with caution in production environments.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.